Established in 1954, Zanotta is one of the recognized leaders in Italian industrial design.

 Diverse manufacturing technologies are employed.
 In harmony with the corporate philosophy aimed at R&D, they allow the advanced use of a lot of materials, such as metals (aluminum alloy, stainless steel, brass, bronze, etc.), plastics, glass, marble, granite, wood, fabrics and leather.

 Many of the pieces' forms rise above the sadness of the everyday threadbare expressions or represent creations that went against the tide.
-This is how many of the creations are mentioned in design history books and displayed in the world's major museums (New York's MOMA and Metropolitan Museum, the Paris Centre George Pompidou, the London Design Museum, Berlin's Arts and Crafts Museum, the Vitra Design Museum in Weil am Rhein, the Israel Museum in Jerusalem, etc.).
+This is how many of the creations are mentioned in design history books and displayed in the world's major museums, including the New York's MOMA and Metropolitan Museum, the Paris Centre George Pompidou, the London Design Museum, Berlin's Arts and Crafts Museum, the Vitra Design Museum in Weil am Rhein and the Israel Museum in Jerusalem.